ASchwad/sst-lambda-docker-boilerplate/README.md

 ## 📝 Notes

+- The agent uses AWS Bedrock (no API keys needed - uses IAM permissions)
-- The agent requires an OpenAI API key to be configured in your environment
+- Requires AWS Bedrock model access to be enabled in the console
 - The calculator tool only supports basic mathematical operations for security
 - All responses are returned as JSON with proper HTTP headers
 - Dependencies are managed via `requirements.txt` and installed in the container
 - SST workspace management requires `pyproject.toml` even when using `requirements.txt`
+- Uses Claude 3.7 Sonnet via EU inference profiles for cross-region reliability

 For more details, see the individual README files in each workspace directory.